Back to stories list

 Ubushiku bumo, shikulu-bantu aipwishe punda ukumusenda pa muulu wa lupili.

-Fa halimu a lilundu mwa malu balobala.
-Mbongolo yalola kuli bo mayona bakula mi nebaibiza.
+Fahalimu a lilundu mwahalaa malu bautwa buloko mi balobala.
+Mbongolo yalola kuli bo maayona nebakula mi nebaibiza.
 Mi aito zuha…

 High up amongst the clouds they fell asleep.
 Donkey dreamed that his mother was sick and calling to him.
 And when he woke up…